-I had woken up to the beautiful melodious lyrics to Peter Gabriel & Kate Bush’s song – don’t give up, playing from the neighbours house.
+I had woken up to the beautiful melodious lyrics to Peter Gabriel & Kate Bush’s song – don’t give up, playing from the neighbor’s house.
 I hadn’t heard that song in a while, but couldn’t forget how much it did to get me through the pain of the divorce from Chyoma.
 It took me about 30 seconds to decide if I really wanted to get out of bed or just wrap my entire body in the duvet.
-I chose the later, but that only lasted for 10 minutes, because Shirley and Shawn were jumping all over my body, like it was the playground.
+I chose the latter, but that only lasted for 10 minutes, because Shirley and Shawn were jumping all over my body like it was the playground.
 I enjoyed it a lot though.

-*back in Sirea-leone*
+*back in Sierra-leone*

 It was 5 am in Freetown, time in Abuja wasn’t as patient, so it was an hour ahead.
 Chioma hadn’t slept much all night.
-It was hard to tell whether it was the Joy of the adventure ahead of her, or the fun of staying with a Mandela.
+It was hard to tell whether it was the Joy of the adventure ahead of her or the fun of staying with a Mandela.
 The CNN camera crew had arrived the country and were already lodged at Swiss Spirit Hotel & Suite in Freetown.
 Meeting Silvia seemed like divine orchestration, it was paying off in many ways.
 For one, Silvia was willing to assist her as much as she could.
 Silvia’s living room was 20 ft long and 15 ft wide.
-It was simple and classy – a few painings hung and displayed here and there, a mega sound system lying just below a massive 50 inches Samsung Smart Television.
-The furniture was Arabian styled, imported from Turkey, along with the persian rug.
+It was simple and classy – a few paintings hung and displayed here and there, a mega sound system lying just below a massive 50 inches Samsung Smart Television.
+The furniture was Arabian styled, imported from Turkey, along with the Persian rug.
 The dangling chandelier added to the simple but grandiose look.

-Chyoma was propped up on the couch to the east of the parlour, fiddling with her HP CP 1520 Core i5 laptop, surfing the internet, hoping to gather as much information as she could on the outbreak.
+Chyoma was propped up on the couch to the east of the parlor, fiddling with her HP CP 1520 Core i5 laptop, surfing the internet, hoping to gather as much information as she could on the outbreak.
 She hadn’t gotten much from the hours spent searching.
 It seemed like the government was working overtime to keep things on the low as much as possible.

 “Sawubona!”
 Silvia murmured twice to Chyoma, while walking to the fridge to get a cup of fresh juice.